angdulu/angdulu.github.io/_posts/2026-1-31-equation.md

 This is a **First-Order Linear Differential Equation**.
 Specifically, it describes "Newton’s Law of Cooling" or "Mixing Problems," where a value $S$ approaches a target value $S_T$ over time.

-(I did a self- taught basic linear differential equations because of this)

 Let's find the function $S(t)$